-Our vessels are registered with reputable flag states, and the hull and machinery of all of our vessels have been "Classed" by one of the major classification societies and members of the International Association of Classification Societies Itd (or IACS): DNV, Lloyd's Register of Shipping or American Bureau of Shipping.
+Our vessels are registered with reputable flag states, and the hull and machinery of all of our vessels have been "classed" by one of the major classification societies and members of the International Association of Classification Societies Itd (or IACS): DNV, Lloyd's Register of Shipping or American Bureau of Shipping.

-The applicable classification society certifies that the vessel's design and build conforms to the applicable Class rules and meets the requirements of the applicable rules and regulations of the country of registry of the vessel and the international conventions to which that country is a signatory.
-Class also verifies throughout the vessel's life that she continues to be maintained in accordance with those rules.
-In order to validate this, the vessels are surveyed by the classification society (under Authority of the flag state), in accordance to the classification society rules, which in the case of our vessels follows a comprehensive five-year Special Survey cycle, renewed every fifth year.
-During each five-year period the vessel undergoes Annual and Intermediate surveys, the scrutiny and intensity of which is primarily dictated by the age of the vessel.
+The applicable classification society certifies that the vessel's design and build conforms to the applicable class rules and meets the requirements of the applicable rules and regulations of the country of registry of the vessel and the international conventions to which that country is a signatory.
+The classification society also verifies throughout the vessel's life that she continues to be maintained in accordance with those rules.
+In order to validate this, the vessels are surveyed by the classification society, in accordance to the classification society rules, which in the case of our vessels follows a comprehensive five-year special survey cycle, renewed every fifth year.
+During each five year period the vessel undergoes annual and intermediate surveys, the scrutiny and intensity of which is primarily dictated by the age of the vessel.
 As our vessels are modern and we have enhanced the resiliency of the underwater coatings of each vessel hull and marked the hull to facilitate underwater inspections by divers, their underwater areas are inspected in a dry dock at five-year intervals.
-In-water inspection is carried out during the second or third annual inspection (i.e. during an Intermediate Survey).
+In-water inspection is carried out during the second or third annual inspection (i.e. during an intermediate survey).

-In addition to Class surveys, the vessel's flag state also verifies the condition of the vessel during annual Flag State inspections, either independently or by additional authorization to Class.
-Also, Port State Authorities of a vessel's port of call are authorized under international conventions to undertake regular and spot checks of vessels calling their jurisdiction.

-Processes followed onboard are audited by either the flag state or the class society acting on behalf of flag state to ensure that they meet the requirements of International Management Code for the Safe Operation of Ships and for Pollution Prevention (or ISM Code).
-In our case, DNV as the certifying authority of our Safety Management System typically carries out this task.
+In addition to class surveys, the vessel's flag state also verifies the condition of the vessel during annual Flag State inspections, either independently or by additional authorization to class.
+Also, port state authorities of a vessel's port of call are authorized under international conventions to undertake regular and spot checks of vessels visiting their jurisdiction.
+Processes followed onboard are audited by either the flag state or the class society acting on behalf of flag state to ensure that they meet the requirements of the ISM Code DNV typically carries out this task.
 We also follow an internal process of internal audits undertaken at each office and vessel annually.

 We follow a comprehensive inspections scheme supported by our sea staff, shore-based operational and technical specialists and members of our QATO program.
-We carry out a minimum of two such inspections, which helps us to ensure that:
+We carry out regular inspections, which help us to ensure that:

-- our vessels and operations adhere to our operating standards; - the structural integrity of the vessel is being maintained; for this we use a comprehensive "Structural Integrity Management System" we developed.
-The system closely monitors the condition of the hulls of our vessels to ensure that structural strength and integrity are maintained throughout a vessel's life; - machinery and equipment is being maintained to give full reliability in service; - we are optimizing performance in terms of speed and fuel consumption; and - the vessel's appearance supports our brand and meets customer expectations.
+- our vessels and operations adhere to our operating standards; - the structural integrity of the vessel is being maintained; - machinery and equipment is being maintained to give reliable service; - we are optimizing performance in terms of speed and fuel consumption; and - the vessel's appearance supports our brand and meets customer expectations.

-Our customers also often carry out inspections under the Ship inspection Report Program, which is a significant safety initiative introduced by Oil Companies International Marine Forum to specifically address concerns about sub-standard shipping.
+Our customers also often carry out vetting inspections under the Ship inspection Report Program, which is a significant safety initiative introduced by the Oil Companies International Marine Forum to specifically address concerns about sub-standard vessels.
 The inspection results permit charterers to screen a vessel to ensure that it meets their general and specific risk-based shipping requirements.

-We believe that the heightened environmental and quality concerns of insurance underwriters, regulators and charterers will generally lead to greater scrutiny, inspection and safety requirements on all vessels in the oil tanker and LNG and LPG carrier markets and will accelerate the scrapping or phasing out of older vessels throughout these markets.
+We believe that the heightened environmental and quality concerns of insurance underwriters, regulators and charterers will generally lead to greater scrutiny, inspection and safety requirements on all vessels in the oil tanker markets and will accelerate the scrapping or phasing out of older vessels throughout these markets.